pwittchen/ReactiveWiFi/README.md

 # ReactiveWiFi (WIP) [![Build Status](https://travis-ci.org/pwittchen/ReactiveWiFi.svg?branch=master)](https://travis-ci.org/pwittchen/ReactiveWiFi)

-**This project is not ready yet**.

 Android library listening available WiFi Access Points and change of the WiFi signal strength with RxJava Observables.

-Its functionality was extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project.
+Its functionality was extracted from [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork) project to make it more specialized and reduce number of required permissions.

 Library is compatible with RxJava 1.+ and RxAndroid 1.+ and uses them under the hood.